magtimmermans/com.cyclone-software.fbcallmonitor/README.md

     - Call ended
     - Outgoing call

+### v0.2.0
+upgraded to Homey V2 and SDK 2.
+**!!Removed** the Dect200 as item to the call monitor.
+So now you can **NOT** control your DECT wall sockets from within your Homey using this App.
+(I do not have this system and could also not supported it anymore.
+The developer at that time did also not have this system anymore and had no time to upgrade this part)

 ### v 0.0.9
 Added the Dect200 as item to the call monitor.
 So now you can control your DECT wall sockets from within your Homey.
 Supported capabilities of the DECT 200: onoff, meter_power and measure_power.